Our Story

 From 1874 until 1891, women were hired to run the entire operation.
 In 1891, it was decided that they needed to hire a man to see to the furnace, cows, and all outdoor work.
 This position was referred to as the "house man".

-In 1874, the Home was located on Hill Street.
+In 1874, the Home was located in a small building on Hill Street that was leased by Archibald Graham, a brick maker.
 On New Year's Day in 1875, the first Dubuquers were welcomed to their new location: fifty-one residents, thirty-nine of which were children.

 On March 15, 1876, the Iowa House of Representatives appropriated $5,000--by a vote of 58 to 22--to the Iowa Home for the Friendless.
 Adjusting for inflation, that $5,000 would be worth $138,446.73 in today's currency.